jimmed/Freebase-as-Promised/README.md

 Usage
 =====

-All of the Freebase methods take the same signature, which is handy:
+All of the original Freebase methods take the same signature, which is handy:

     freebase.<method>(searchTerm, options, callback);